mahlenmorris/VCVRack/README.md

 * **Run when gate is open** -- While the RUN button is pressed or the RUN input is high, then BASICALLY will run.
 If the button is released or the input falls low, then the program will stop.
-As long as the program isn't changed, when the next button press/input high occurs, exection will pick up from where it left off.
+As long as the program isn't changed, when the next button press/input high occurs, execution will pick up from where it left off.
 For example, suppose a five second WAIT starts, and then after 3.5 seconds the button is released.
 When the button is later pressed, the WAIT will continue for another 1.5 seconds before moving on to the next statement.

 ### Menu Options